knoopx/vibeapps/README.md

 - `webkit-shell` - Minimal web browser for wrapping web applications
 - `windows` - Window manager for niri with focus/close actions
 - `wireless-networks` - WiFi network manager with connection and security management
+- `image-picker` - Image picker with grid-based multi-selection for scripts and automation
 - `md2html` - Advanced markdown to HTML converter

 ### Example Configuration